ruti1234/FixedApp/readme.md

 ## Assignment Instructions
 1. Set up both the frontend and backend according to their respective `README.md` files.
-2. Identify and fix issues in the code (both frontend and backend).
-3. Enhance functionality where necessary (e.g., add validation, error handling, modularization).
+2. Identify poor practices in the code and refactor where necessary (e.g., hardcoded values, lack of modularity, error handling,  poor naming conventions).
+ (both frontend and backend).
+3.Add basic validation to the "Create Blog Post" form (e.g., Title and Content should not be empty).
+Ensure API input validation is properly handled on the backend.
 4. Submit your updated code along with a document outlining the changes you made.

+## Deliverables
+Provide a short document (or update the README) with:
+1.A list of the issues you identified.
+	What changes you made and why.
+2.Submit the updated code  in separate branch

 ## Prerequisites
 - Node.js and Angular CLI for the frontend.
 - .NET SDK for the backend.